bugsnag/bugsnag-python/README.md

     pip install bugsnag
     ```

-1. Configure the notifier when your python app starts:
+1. Configure the notifier when your python app starts

     ```python
     import bugsnag